flux-gui/flux-gui/SECURITY.md

-# Weave GitOps Security
+# Flux-GUI Security

-This document defines security reporting, handling and disclosure information for the Weave GitOps project and community.
+This document defines security reporting, handling and disclosure information for the Flux-GUI project and community.

 ## Security Process

 ### Report a Vulnerability

-We're very thankful for – and if desired happy to credit – security researchers and users who report vulnerabilities to the Weave GitOps community.
+We're very thankful for – and if desired happy to credit – security researchers and users who report vulnerabilities to the Flux-GUI community.

 - To make a report please email the private security list at <security@weaveworks.org> with the details.
   We ask that reporters act in good faith by not disclosing the issue to others.